casensio83/MaterialDesignAnimations/README.md

 <li>Shared Elements Animation</li>
 </ul>

 These animations can be done by code or through xml files.
 There is an example of both ways.
+The code is written in Kotlin.